Thanmaya-K-N/Loan-Prediction/README.md

 Contributions to the LoanPredictor project are welcome.
 If you encounter any issues or have suggestions for enhancements, please open an issue or submit a pull request.
 We appreciate your contributions and feedback.

-## License

-The LoanPredictor project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify the code for your own purposes.